Somatic Experiencing

 HOW WAS SOMATIC EXPERIENCING DEVELOPED?

 Somatic Experiencing was developed by Dr. Peter Levine, who has a doctorate in Medical and Biological Physics.
+When Dr. Levine was asked what the goal was in therapy he responded by saying “To feel more alive”.

 From the SE website- “It is based on a multidisciplinary intersection of physiology, psychology, ethology, biology, neuroscience, indigenous healing practices, and medical biophysics and has been clinically applied for more than four decades.”
-Somatic Experiencing (SE) can benefit clients who are experiencing chronic stress, anxiety, depression, PTSD symptoms and a wide range of other psychobiological issues.

 How DOES SOMATIC EXPERIENCING WORK?